Vitamin D deficiency is a growing problem and our health is paying the price

 In this article, I am sharing 12 secrets about Vitamin D and why it’s crucial for your health (and your hair).
 I will also discuss how to protect yourself from the sun’s harmful rays and still get enough Vitamin D.

 1. Vitamin D is really a hormone and not a vitamin.

 A vitamin is an essential nutrient that our body must obtain from food.
-A hormone on the other hand, is made in the body.
+A hormone, on the other hand, is made in the body.
 Vitamin D, which has the chemical structure of a steroid molecule, is derived from cholesterol and is similar to the adrenal and sex hormones.
-Unlike other vitamins, vitamin D functions like a hormone, and every single cell in your body has a receptor for it.
+Unlike other vitamins, vitamin D functions as a hormone, and every single cell in your body has a receptor for it.